rtCamp/Frappe-Manager/docs/index.md

     ---

-    Issue a Let's Encrypt certificate for any bench domain with `fm ssl add`, over HTTP-01 or DNS-01.
+    Issue a Let's Encrypt certificate for any bench domain with `fm ssl add`, over HTTP-01 or DNS-01, or import one you already have with `--custom`.
 Renewal is `fm ssl renew all`, which is safe to run from a daily cron.

 -   :lucide-code-2:{ .lg .middle } &nbsp; **[Built for developers](guides/vscode.md)**